stvnwrgs/mouflon/README.md

 npm install mouflon --save-dev
 ```

-Once Mouflon has been installed you need to create a main deployment file that you will later execute in order to build.
+Once Mouflon has been installed you need to create a main deployment file that you will later execute in order to deploy your application.
 You can name it anything you like and the most simple version looks like this.

 ```js